SeaGL/organization/meetings/2025/20250331-cross-comm.md

 Copy attendees list from above and format as:
 - NAME: sign-off
 -->
-- Angel: looking forward to having time to do things
-- sen: happy to be here, glad ax meeting went so well, hope for more people
-- Salt: Hopeful due to earlish start this year, launching CFP at Linuxfest NW is awesome
-- Andrew: good to see everyone, kick-off for me, excited for another round
-- AJ: Also happy to see Andrew, asked if Andrew was coming back.
-Excited about doing stuff, Salt's mood is energizing.
-Pull request to remove Twitter from footer done.
-- Robin: (had to leave early)
-- Alfredo: Very glad to see everyone here and things moving.
-Happy to see Sen so enthusiastic re: AX and it's starting so early in the year.
-- Chance: Another round, it's great.
-Agrees with Alfredo(?)
-Looking forward to tech delegation and going through the backlog

 ### Check that everyone is connected to everything (Calendar, Mailinglist, Matrix, Nextcloud, GitHub)